Kronos (News - Alert):

 Dave Gilbertson, vice president, HCM practice group, Kronos

 The Kronos U.S. Workforce Activity Report provides near real-time insights into workplace activity for the immediate preceding week.
-The report is currently analyzed and released weekly and inclusive of data through May 31.
-Reports are available at Kronos.com/USWorkforceActivity.
+The report is currently analyzed and released weekly and inclusive of data through July 5.
+Historical reports, beginning the week of April 13, 2020 are available at Kronos.com/USWorkforceActivity.

 About Kronos Incorporated

 Kronos is a leading provider of workforce management and human capital management cloud solutions.
 Kronos industry-centric workforce applications are purpose-built for businesses, healthcare providers, educational institutions, and government agencies of all sizes.
 Tens of thousands of organizations - including half of the Fortune 1000® - and more than 40 million people in over 100 countries use Kronos every day.
 Kronos merged with Ultimate Software on April 1, 2020, to create one of the world's most innovative HCM and workforce management companies.
 Visit www.kronos.com.
 Kronos: Workforce Innovation That Works.

 Ultimate Software is a leading global provider of cloud human capital management (HCM) and employee experience solutions, with more than 51 million people records in the cloud.
 Ultimate's award-winning UltiPro delivers HR, payroll, talent, and time and labor management, as well as HR service delivery solutions.
 Founded in 1990, Ultimate is headquartered in Weston, Florida, and employs more than 6,000 professionals.
 To learn more, visit www.ultimatesoftware.com.
 Ultimate Software: People First.